pamelafox/flask-charts-api-container-app/README.md

     azd up
     ```

-    It will prompt you to login and to provide a name (like "flask-app") and location (like "eastus").
+    It will prompt you to login and to provide a name (like "flaskcharts") and location.
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error with deployment, changing the location (like to "centralus") can help, as there are availability constraints for some of the resources.

 4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
-Visit that URI, and you should see the front page of the app! 🎉
+Visit that URI and append `charts/bar?xvalues=C,Ruby,Java,Python&yvalues=10,20,15,30.5` to see a bar chart PNG.

 5. When you've made any changes to the app code, you can just run: